maubanel/UE5-Static-Meshes/case-study-material/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 The materials and textures defines how the model reflects light and is colored.
 It defines the pixels, detail in the model and the way it reflects light.
 We can combine all the materials on a model in one material/texture sheet or can separate elements.
+Please note that **Each** material we use increases the render time by a factor of 1.
+So the fewer materials we can use on a model the better.

 >>> A 3D material is basically what you layer on top of a 3D object, to control the way the object is perceived when rendered.
 It behaves much the way a material does in the real world - whether that's the way light interacts with its surface, or the nuances of colour, texture, transparency and reflectivity - [The Foundry](https://www.foundry.com/insights/design/3d-materials-explained)